Mimi's Organic Eats » Recipes » Cookies

 Instructions

 - To make the dough: Process the almonds in a food processor for exactly 30 seconds.
-Transfer the ground almonds to a plastic mixing bowl, add the sea salt, and whisk together to combine.
+Transfer the ground almonds to a large mixing bowl (heatproof bowl), add the sea salt, and whisk together to combine the dry ingredients.

-- In a medium pot over medium heat, mix together the cane sugar, butter, cream, and corn syrup with a highheat spatula, and cook until the sugar is dissolved.
+- In a medium pot over medium heat, mix together the cane sugar, butter, cream, and corn syrup with a high heat spatula, and cook until the sugar is dissolved.
 Continue to cook, stirring occasionally, until the mixture reaches 197°F to 200°F on a digital thermometer.
 Immediately remove from the heat.
-Pour the hot sugar mixture over the almonds, and stir several times.
-Add the vanilla extract, and stir to combine completely.
+Pour the hot sugar mixture over the almonds, and stir several times to combine the wet ingredients.
+Last, add the vanilla extract, and stir to combine completely.

 - Let the mixture rest at room temperature for about 15 minutes, until it has cooled enough to touch.